preginald/spambamtelegram/README.md

-# SPAM Bam  Thank-You Maam
+# SPAM Bam  Telegram
-Spam Bam Thank You Maam is a Telegram bot that bans spammers who DM defi users in need of support.
+Spam Bam Telegram is a Telegram bot that bans spammers who DM defi users in need of support.

 The bot acts like a honeypot.